 - curriculum vitae/résumé, school leaving certificate and transcript of records of the previous academic achievements.

-The Martin Schmeißer Medal is awarded to graduates who have successfully completed their studies at TU Dortmund University in the summer semester 2019 until the summer semester 2020.
-The medal is awarded for outstanding final theses with an international orientation and is endowed with prize money of up to 2,000 EUR.
-The deans of the according faculties and the heads of central academic units can submit their proposals until 15 September 2020 to the International Office.
+The Martin Schmeißer Medal is awarded to Master graduates who have successfully completed their studies at TU Dortmund University in the winter semester 2022/2023 or the summer semester 2023.
+The medal is awarded for outstanding final master theses with an international orientation and is endowed with prize money of up to 2,000 EUR.
+Preferably, these should be theses that were written in the context of an international research cooperation with TU Dortmund University and were associated with a stay abroad.
+The deans of the according departments and the heads of central academic units can submit their proposals until 15 September 2023 to the International Office.
 Please consider especially international students as potentially suitable candidates for this prize.

 Please include the following documents in the proposals: